 5. Discover your passion

+Another reason why you should do an EPQ is it gives you the opportunity to explore a topic you’re passionate about.
+There are very few occasions, if any, in your secondary education when you can study an interest or topic of your choosing!
 What are you enthusiastic about?
 Are there particular areas of a subject that spark your interest?
 Do you strive to create something new and unique?
 Take this opportunity and have fun with it!
 You never know, you might discover a real passion that you want to pursue beyond school.

-There’s no denying it − an EPQ requires a lot of work and time commitment, on top of the regular demands of Sixth Form or College.
-In addition to bagging some extra UCAS points, taking an EPQ has many benefits and can be a truly rewarding experience.
-If you still aren’t sure whether an EPQ is right for you, get some advice from a member of staff who you feel comfortable talking to and who knows you well.
+Why do an EPQ?
+There’s no denying it − an EPQ requires a lot of work and time commitment on top of the regular demands of Sixth Form or College.
+However, in addition to gaining extra UCAS points, taking an EPQ has many benefits and can be a truly rewarding experience.

 Avatar photo